jobweek/CurveArray/README.md

 ### Split Curve operator

 The Split Curve operator creates a curve in which each spline consists of two points and corresponds to one highlighted mesh edge.
-The coordinates of the points forming the spline correspond to the coordinates of the points forming the corresponding edge on the mesh.
+The coordinates and normals of the points forming the spline correspond to the coordinates of the points forming the corresponding edge on the mesh.

    _Spline type - Bezier_